 Ice Shield Placement

 The placement of such installations would not necessarily be restricted to the extensive shallow waters inside and just outside the Arctic Ocean.
 Provided that a new installation had its forming ice shield frozen solid onto that of an existing one or land, thereby mooring it before the warmer season began, there seems to be no reason why arrays of such installations might not extend progressively further offshore and into sub-polar regions.
 They might even be linked by a series of massive cables with loops frozen into the ice of each to provide solid anchor points.
-These would not require the expensive support structures of wind turbines, but could be little more than insulated vertical pipes frozen into the ice.
+Where grounding is impractical, one wind turbine might be made to form and maintain concentric rings of ice shields.
+These freeze-linked satellite ice shields would not require the expensive support structures of wind turbines, but could be little more than insulated vertical pipes frozen into the ice.
 Many such installations might be made to freeze together, and onto grounded ice or land, when nestled together by wind or current.

-Thus, there seems to be no physical reason why these human-made ice sheets, shields and arrays might not cover of the Arctic Ocean, leaving only selected passages and open areas clear for wildlife, shipping and other activities.
+Thus, there seems to be no physical reason why these human-made ice sheets, shields and arrays might not cover most of the Arctic Ocean, leaving only selected passages and open areas clear for wildlife, shipping and other activities.
 The total area north of the Arctic Circle that appears to be suitable for such ‘glaciation’ is well in excess of 4M km2.
 Antarctica, Greenland, Russia, Norway, Chile, Argentina and Alaska and some other polar and sub-polar regions also have some suitable sites for ice shield construction.
-Colder areas enclosed in chains of islands, such as the Bering Sea (Aleutian Islands), the Sea of Okhotsk (Kuril Islands) and Hudson Bay might also be so ‘glaciated’ with an acceptabl chance of iceberg escape, given our need for global cooling.
+Colder areas enclosed in chains of islands, such as the Bering Sea (Aleutian Islands), the Sea of Okhotsk (Kuril Islands) and Hudson Bay might also be so ‘glaciated’ with an acceptably low chance of iceberg escape, given our need for global cooling.

 Conclusion